Muddapu-SriLatha/Expenses_tracker/README.md

 # Expenses_tracker
-Expense Tracker:- A Smart Way to Manage Your Finances.
+Expense Tracker:- A Smart Way to Manage your Finances.
 This website collects information from the user about the expenses and help the user to understand his monthly expenses in form of pie chart.